gburgyan/go-ctxdep/Readme.md

 When looking for a dependency, either directly or to fulfil the requirements for a generator, the current dependency context is checked.
 If it's not found, any dependency contexts that also exist on the context are also checked.
 This also applies to checking for the existence of dependencies when adding generators.

 A key point to note is that you cannot have a lower level (e.g. service level dependency context) depend on a higher level (e.g. request) dependency.
 Since the higher-level dependency can change with requests, it would make the dependency caching at the lower level invalid.
 This is enforced by checking for dependencies when adding generators.
 This structurally prevents having defective dependency contexts set up.

+## Multiple types assignable to the same target

+This is an edge case that is _not_ handled.
+If a type is requested but is not present in the dependency context, and there are multiple types in the context that are assignable to the requested type, one of the types in the context will be used.
+Which one is not defined.